ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 * Fulfill any goals other goals for the meeting that were described previously when the meeting was announced.

 #### Article 1 Section 4 Subsection 3; Appointments
-The President of A.C.R.O.N.Y.M. must not leave any of the offices within its cabinet empty for any reason, or not attempt to appoint a Nymph to every empty position within its cabinet, for period of time longer than a week.
+The President of A.C.R.O.N.Y.M. must not leave any of the offices within its cabinet empty for any reason, or not attempt to appoint a Nymph to every empty position within its cabinet, for a period of time longer than a week.

 ##### Article 1 Section 4 Subsection 3 Clause 1; Office of the Head Scribe

 To appoint to the office of the Head Scribe of A.C.R.O.N.Y.M. the President of A.C.R.O.N.Y.M. must nominate a Nymph, and then congregate the Council of Nomes to conduct a yea, neh vote.
 If the vote passes unanimously, then the Presidentially nominated Nymph is appointed to the office of the Head Scribe.

-The Head Scribe is expected to keep minutes of all A.C.R.O.N.Y.M. meetings and is the designated records keeper, and act as an advisor to the President and the Council on matters of the Constitution and otherwise.
+The Head Scribe is expected to keep minutes of all A.C.R.O.N.Y.M. meetings and is the designated records keeper, and acts as an advisor to the President and the Council on matters of the Constitution and otherwise.

 The Head Scribe may hold positions in other offices.